 .
 Oh, and something else I don't have: anything to lose.
 So, if you're sitting up there with your silly little spaceships and your silly little guns and you've any plans on taking the Pandorica tonight; just remember who's standing in your way.
 Remember every black day I ever stopped you and then, AND THEN

 And the aliens must have dropped the Villain Ball

 , because they all get the hell out.

 Well, for half an hour, anyway.
 To decide who gets to take the first shot.

 On the TARDIS, River is having some problems.
 It's not dematerialising right, and it can't be controlled.

 Back to Stonehenge where Amy's waking up.
 She bumps into Rory and recognises him as the guy who... did the... swordy thing.
 The Doctor sends her up to get some fresh air.
-Rory is rather traumatized and angsts for a bit before the Doctor shuts him up and tosses Rory the ring.
+Rory is rather traumatised and angsts for a bit before the Doctor shuts him up and tosses him the ring.
 There's no explanation to this; Rory was eaten up by a crack in time and space and now he's here with a head full of Roman memories.
-It's unexplainable, and to be honest, rather distracting, but the Universe is big and sometimes impossible things just happen and people call them miracles.
+It's unexplainable, and to be honest, rather distracting, but the universe is big and sometimes impossible things just happen and people call them miracles.
 The Doctor's never seen one, but this is close enough.
 Rory goes after Amy.

 The TARDIS and River have landed, but the screen is showing a mess of nothing.
 River goes out the door when the screen cracks, and suddenly a creepy voice